Blådalsvatnet

-Blådalsvatnet is a glacial lake in the municipality of Kvinnherad in Vestland county, Norway.
-The 2.89 km2 lake lies just outside the Folgefonna National Park, about 10 km north of the village of Indre Matre.
+Blådalsvatnet is a glacial lake in Kvinnherad Municipality in Vestland county, Norway.
+The 2.89 km2 lake lies just outside the Folgefonna National Park, about 10 km northeast of the village of Indre Matre.
 The lake is formed by the glacial runoff from the large Folgefonna glacier located just north of the lake.
 The lake is part of the water system used to power the Blåfalli kraftverk hydroelectric power station.